Geoogolla/enterprise-docs/docs/administrator-guide/faq/how-to-install-chromium-packages.md

 After copying the chromium packages into the specified directory mentioned in the above table, you must restart the web,API, and job services.
 Please refer to this [link](./../how-to-restart-the-bold-reports-enterprise-application/) for more information.

  > **NOTE:**
- > * If the above-highlighted location doesn’t exist, Please create them manually and move the downloaded packages.
+ > * If the above-highlighted location doesn’t exist, please create it manually and move the downloaded packages.
  > * If you are using the Bold Reports version below 5.4 or the Azure App Service Environment, install [phantomjs](./../how-to-install-phantomjs-manually/) instead of the chromium package.